Wayne Gretzky: New York Rangers (1996–1999)

 The 1998–99 season was his last as a professional player.
-He reached one milestone in this last season, breaking the professional total (regular season and playoffs) goal-scoring record of 1,071, which had been held by Gordie Howe.
+He reached one milestone in this last season, breaking the professional total (regular season and playoffs) goal-scoring record of 1,071, which Gordie Howe had held.
 Gretzky was having difficulty scoring this season and finished with only nine goals, contributing to this being the only season in which he failed to average at least a point per game, but his last goal brought his scoring total for his combined NHL/WHA career to 1,072, one more than Howe.
 As the season wound down, there was media speculation that Gretzky would retire, but he refused to announce his retirement.
 His last NHL game in Canada was on April 15, 1999, a 2–2 tie with the Ottawa Senators and the Rangers' second-to-last game of the season.
 Following the contest, in a departure from the usual three stars announcement, Gretzky was awarded all three stars.
 Upon returning to New York, Gretzky announced he would retire after the Rangers' last game of the season.

 The final game of Gretzky's career was a 2–1 overtime loss to the Pittsburgh Penguins on April 18, 1999, in Madison Square Garden.
 Although the game involved two American teams, both national anthems were played, with the lyrics slightly adjusted to accommodate Gretzky's departure.
 In place of the lyrics "O Canada, we stand on guard for thee", Bryan Adams ad-libbed, "We're going to miss you, Wayne Gretzky".
 "The Star-Spangled Banner", as sung by John Amirante, was altered to include the words "in the land of Wayne Gretzky".
 Gretzky ended his career with a final point, assisting on the lone New York goal scored by Brian Leetch.
 At the time of his retirement, Gretzky was the second-to-last WHA player still active in professional hockey.
-Mark Messier, who attended the game along with other representatives of the Edmonton Oilers' dynasty, was the last.
+Mark Messier, who attended the game along with other representatives of the Edmonton Oilers dynasty, was the last.

-Gretzky told journalist Scott Morrison that the final game of his career was his greatest day.
-He recounted: